tarbergmartin/Portfolio-Web/README.md

 A digital portfolio using ASP.NET Core Blazor (Server) (C#) and a SharePoint communication site as a Content Management System.
 This was my graduation project for the educational programme "Programutveckling .NET med SharePoint-inriktning" at Nackademin.

+Unfortuantely, because SharePoint Online needs the author's credentials it's not possible to run the application locally.
+However, feel free to have a look at the code.

 The solution consists of four different projects:

 * Portfolio.API – ASP.NET Core Web Application (Web API)